Israel presses into Gaza as pro-Palestinian protests spread worldwide

 In New York City, London, Madrid, Casablanca, Istanbul, Islamabad and other cities worldwide, tens of thousands of people took part in pro-Palestinian protests this past weekend, calling for a cease-fire.

-An airport in Russia's Muslim-majority region of Dagestan closed Sunday night after pro-Palestinian protesters stormed the airport upon the arrival of a flight from Tel Aviv.
+An airport in Russia's Muslim-majority region of Dagestan closed Sunday night after pro-Palestinian protesters stormed the airport as a flight from Tel Aviv arrived.

 Video posted to social media appeared to show a crowd on the tarmac surrounding the plane, which landed at the Makhachkala airport around 7:15 p.m. local time.